 A hospital paralegal is a paralegal who has healthcare law education and training, and works in a hospital setting.
-Their role is to keep up-to-date with healthcare laws, have the ability to interpret all laws as they pertain to the hospital’s operation, and makes sure that hospital staff are aware of their legal duties and obligations.
+Their role is to keep up-to-date with healthcare laws, have the ability to interpret all laws as they pertain to the hospital’s operation, and make sure that hospital staff is aware of their legal duties and obligations.
 The hospital paralegal also creates legal documents as needed, draws up general guidance for medical staff in order to ensure compliance with laws like HIPAA, and reviews legal actions taken against the hospital by patients and other aggrieved parties.
 Hospital paralegal jobs are usually performed under the supervision of an attorney as the paralegal is not allowed to work independently.

 Who Can Become a Hospital Paralegal?

 Anyone who has earned their paralegal certificate or degree can become a hospital paralegal, but healthcare law education and/or experience is usually a requirement for employment.
 An individual who is interested in becoming a hospital paralegal should look into a healthcare paralegal study program that results in the earning of an associate’s in arts or science degree.
 A healthcare paralegal program of study teaches the core knowledge that a paralegal is required to have for employment in the legal field, but also includes classes that teach healthcare law topics.